lyz-code/blue-book/docs/python_poetry.md

 (This is equivalent to deleting the `poetry.lock` file and running `install` again.)

-There is currently no way of updating your `pyproject.toml` dependency definitions so they match the latest version beyond your constrains.
+There is currently no way of [updating your `pyproject.toml` dependency definitions](https://github.com/python-poetry/poetry/issues/461) so they match the latest version beyond your constrains.
 So if you have constrained a package to be `<2.0.0` and `3.0.0` is out there, you will have to manually edit the `pyproject.toml` so that it accepts that new version.
 There is no automatic process that does this.
 At least you can use `poetry show --outdated` and it will tell you which is the new version, and if the output is zero, you're sure you're on the last versions.

+Some workarounds exists though, if you run `poetry add dependency@latest` it will update the lock to the latest.
+MousaZeidBaker made [poetryup](https://github.com/MousaZeidBaker/poetryup), a tool that is able to update the requirements to the latest version.

+### Debugging why a package is not updated to the latest version

+Sometimes packages are not updated with `poetry update` or `poetryup`, to debug why, you need to understand if some package is setting a constrain that prevents the upgrade.
+To do that, first check the outdated packages with `poetry show -o` and for each of them:

+* [Check what packages are using the dependency](#checking-what-package-is-using-a-dependency).
+* Search if there is an issue asking the maintainers to update their dependencies, if it doesn't exist, create it.

 ## [Removing a dependency](https://python-poetry.org/docs/cli/#remove)